resendislab/scPipeline/README.md

   <img src="https://user-images.githubusercontent.com/60892768/74991777-98e97980-540c-11ea-90ca-a90fe7ff38e1.png">
 </p>

-Overdispersion matrix for all data is saved in .csv file
+Overdispersion matrix for all data is saved in csv file

 ### Gene number selection
+The number of genes used for further analysis has a relevant consiedration.
+If only the genes with greater variance (in the magnitude order of hundreds) gene expression analysis and pathway enrichment will give information about most significant proccesse.
+However, you will be discarting subtle proceeses with relevant information about the phenomena.
+Therefore, we propossed to discard the genes with a varition less than 15% of the total dynamic range.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/60892768/74992683-7193ac00-540e-11ea-948d-91af7130f1b1.png">
 </p>

+### Clustering
+Instead of compared data according the sample label, we mixed all data and performed clustering methods to re-group data by similarities in their gene expression despite the time sample.